Afsanew/hci-react-native-task-app/README.md

 # HCI Course Project: Task Management App

 This app was developed as part of the Human-Computer Interaction (HCI) course at ETH Zurich.
 The focus of the course was on **designing user-centered solutions**, with less emphasis on the coding aspect.
-When starting this project, I had no prior knowledge of React or React Native and learned everything on the go during the roughly **three-week development period**.
-Special thanks to AI tools like ChatGPT and GitHub Copilot, which were crucial in speeding up my learning and coding process :)

 ## Running the App
 ### How to Run the App